videolan/libvlcsharp/README.md

 - UWP

 If you have a request or question regarding the roadmap, feel free to open an [issue](https://code.videolan.org/videolan/LibVLCSharp/issues) or [PR](https://github.com/videolan/libvlcsharp/pulls).

+## Versioning

+As this is a libvlc binding, we try to follow the libvlc versioning scheme as much as possible.
+The versioning strategy is explained in the [VERSIONING](VERSIONING.md) document.

 ## Release Notes